-As politicians, we all confront the same daunting challenge: How to wash our dirty bribe money clean?
+Politicians routinely confront the same daunting challenge: How to wash dirty bribe money clean?

 It can be a vexing situation.
 Regardless of whether you’re Republican or Democrat, represent a rural state like Wyoming or an urban powerhouse like New York, or serve as a first-term senator like Sen. Cory Booker (D-NJ) or an incumbent like House Speaker Paul Ryan (R-Wisc.).

-We all have to find a way to camouflage the deluge of Wall Street payoffs enriching us, without losing credibility with the gullible American voters who still think we represent them.
-This challenge is not the moral question some idealists make it out to be, because we all know that if we don’t sell our political influence to the highest bidder someone else will.
+They all have to find a way to camouflage the deluge of Wall Street payoffs enriching them, without losing credibility with the gullible American voters who still think they represent them.
+This challenge is not the moral question some idealists make it out to be, because they all know that if they don’t sell their political influence to the highest bidder someone else will.

-The painful truth is that “honesty is not the best policy” in America’s current pay-to-play political system.
-Instead, it’s the quickest and surest way to find oneself facing a well funded challenger backed by ruthless Wall Street multinationals.
+The painful truth is our toxic elites don’t think “honesty is the best policy” in America’s current pay-to-play political system.
+Instead, it’s the quickest and surest way for them to find themselves facing a well funded challenger backed by ruthless Wall Street multinationals.

-Meaning, we’re really the biggest potential victims here as public servants.
-That means we have to take steps to protect ourselves in a political system that forces us to play dirty.
+Meaning, our toxic elites actually see themselves as the biggest potential victims here as public servants.
+That means they have to take steps to protect themselves in a political system they think forces them to play dirty.

 Former President Teddy Roosevelt said it best: “When they call the roll in the Senate, the Senators do not know whether to answer ‘Present’ or ‘Not Guilty.’”

-Luckily, political scientists in both parties have been pioneering innovative new methods for political corruption which endeavor to address this dilemma by reducing our exposure to an embarrassing and inconvenient criminal prosecution.
-They’re also doing so with much the same degree of success as the architects of synthetic investment vehicles on Wall Street.
+Luckily, political scientists in both parties have been pioneering innovative new methods for political corruption which endeavor to address this dilemma by reducing our so-called leaders’ exposure to embarrassing and inconvenient criminal prosecution.
+And doing so with much the same degree of success and commitment to excellence as the architects of synthetic investment vehicles on Wall Street.